HomeHealth HubWeight Management

 Planning out your meals using this calorie guide will naturally help with portion control.
 You can also make small changes like swapping to smaller plates or bowls and eating at the table.
 This makes it easier to focus on enjoying your meal and taking time to eat mindfully without rushing.
 Eating more slowly allows our bodies to recognise when we’re full without overeating.

-Snack during the day on fresh fruit and nuts to help curb sugar cravings and avoid the common mid-afternoon slump in energy levels.
+Snack during the day on fresh fruit and small portions of nuts to help curb sugar cravings and avoid the common mid-afternoon slump in energy levels.

 Fluid intake when losing weight

 Staying hydrated is important for all our body functions, and getting plenty of fluids when trying to lose weight is equally important.
 Aim for 6-8 cups a day including water, hot drinks, and even soup.
-If you take sugar in your tea or coffee, try swapping it for a low-calorie sweetener or a natural alternative like honey.
+If you take sugar in your tea or coffee, try swapping it for a low-calorie sweetener.